Terms of Service

 The parties commit to resolving disputes through a structured escalation process before pursuing formal legal remedies:

-Either party submits a written dispute notice.
+1. Good-Faith Negotiation (Days 1–15) — either party submits a written dispute notice.
 Both parties' designated representatives (Strategic Partner level or above) meet within 10 business days to attempt resolution in good faith.

 5.4 Governing Law and Jurisdiction